-Stress is one of the leading causes of sickness absence in the UK.
+Stress is one of the leading causes of sickness absence in the UK, often linked to a mental health condition.
 In fact, stress, anxiety, and depression were the cause of 51% of work-related illness in 2020.
 However, while most companies know it’s best to give someone space when they’re off with stress, businesses occasionally find themselves in a spot that the absent employee is best equipped to get them out of.
 This is especially the case for smaller businesses where an employee is solely responsible for an area of the business.
 The question is – are you actually allowed to call employees who are absent for reason related to mental health?

 Besides, if you’re calling for something small, they won’t mind – will they?